He’s the youngest Chief in his First Nation’s history. Now he’s leading their fight against climate change.

 The stillness of solar

-Old Crow’s solar farm sits on the far side of the airstrip that runs the length of the town.
+Old Crow’s solar installation sits on the far side of the airstrip that runs the length of the town.
 Snow came so suddenly and steadily this year that the sun had yet to melt the flakes on the 2,160 monocrystalline panels.

 Tizya-Tramm pointed to the cranberry bushes poking up between the rows of arrays.
 “That’s an example of how you can create that balance between our tradition and our innovation,” he said.
 “Man has yet to create anything as renewable, sustainable and advanced as nature does naturally.”

-The solar project is called Sree Vyàa, or “rainbow” in Gwich’in.
+The solar project is called Sree Vyah, or “sun snare” in Gwich’in.
 The Vuntut Gwitchin government estimates that it will save roughly 50,000 gallons of diesel fuel each year, equivalent to the emissions of almost three rail cars full of coal.

 Perhaps as critical to Tizya-Tramm as the electricity, however, are the agreements the First Nation negotiated, which he says could serve as models elsewhere.
 “You’ll begin seeing this in all rural communities in Canada,” said Tizya-Tramm.
 “And it started here.”